Phylum: Magnoliophyta - Class: Equisetopsida - Order: Rosales - Family: Rosaceae

 The specific epithet rivale means 'of or pertaining to a brook' - a reference to the kind of habitat in which Water Avens grows.

-The pictures on this page were taken in The Burren, County Clare, Ireland.
+Pictures shown on this page were taken in west Wales, in northern Italy, and in The Burren, County Clare, Ireland.